mm6/ethereum-lab3/README.md

 1. In Lab 1, you installed Ganache and you will be using it again here.
 Run Ganache Quickstart and leave it running for the remainder of Part A. This is, essentially, a client server application.
 Ganache is the server and is used to hold a single instance blockchain.
 We will visit the server with two clients - the Remix application running in a browser and a MetaMask wallet, also running in a browser.

 2. We will be using the Remix IDE to compile Solidity source code.
 We will also use Remix to deploy byte code to the Ethereum Virtual Machine (EVM) running on Ganache.
 Using Remix and MetaMask, we will interact with the contract using JSON-RPC.
 Remix runs in your browser.
 You don't need to install it.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;See: https://remix.ethereum.org/

 Run Remix in the same browser where you installed your MetaMask wallet.

- The wallet was installed in Lab 1.
+The MetaMask wallet was installed in Lab 1.

 3. In Remix, create a Solidity file and name it "Lab3PartA.sol".
 [Paste the code at this link](../../blob/master/PartA/Lab3PartA.sol) into Lab3PartA.sol and click on "Select new compiler version" dropdown and select "0.4.18+commit".
 The contract should compile successfully and you may ignore the warnings.
 Select your provider as "Web3 Provider" and connect to Ganache on port 7545.
 You will deploy the contract soon.